-It looks like a hole-in-the-wall from the street, but inside candles, white tablecloths, and live guitar music som nights impart a down-to-earth brand of exotic elegance.
+It looks like a hole-in-the-wall from the street, but inside candles, white tablecloths, and live guitar music some nights impart a down-to-earth brand of elegance.
 The cover of the menu reveals how the city of Kabul originated, and upon turning its pages diners are invited to choose their own culinary adventure.
-Paper-thin unleavened Afghan bread becomes a magic carpet for jan-i amma, a delicate and soothing combination of yogurt, minced cucumbers, onions, and mint.
-The qorma-i sabzi, a soft mélange of spinach and scallions, is invitingly dressed with cilantro and served beside a bed of basmati rice boldly seasoned with coriander and turmeric.
-Yes, vegetarians are uncommonly well served here, but meat dishes shine, like the savory kebab murgh, a chicken filet marinated deeply in yogurt, garlic, turmeric, and a hint of cayenne pepper.
+Paper-thin unleavened Afghan bread becomes a vehicle for jan-i amma, a delicate and soothing combination of yogurt, minced cucumbers, onions, and mint.
+The qorma-i sabzi, a soft melange of spinach and scallions, is dressed with cilantro and served beside a bed of basmati rice boldly seasoned with coriander and turmeric.
+Yes, vegetarians are uncommonly well-served here, but meat dishes shine, like the savory kebab murgh, a chicken filet marinated deeply in yogurt, garlic, turmeric, and a hint of cayenne pepper.